-PrimeTime Center will provide limited transportation to and from program based upon small groups of participants put together during the day service.
-The number of participants in the vehicle will be limited to one rider per every other row to maintain social distancing All participants being transported will need to wear a face covering.
-Drivers will wear face coverings at all times and will screen all participants prior to boarding any PTC vehicle.
+PrimeTime Center will provide limited transportation to and from program in the safest manner possible to reduce the transmission of COVID-19.
+PTC Drivers, regardless of vaccination status, will wear face coverings at all times and will screen all participants prior to boarding any PTC vehicle.
+As recommended by DDD, the number of participants in the vehicle may be limited to maintain social distancing for those participants that are not yet vaccinated.
+All participants being transported in PrimeTime Center vehicles, regardless of vaccination status, will need to wear a face covering.
 Cleaning protocols for all PrimeTime Center vehicles can be found in the next section.

-If an individual is using private transportation to be transported to and from a facility, it is up to the individual/caregiver to make sure that measures are in place with the transportation company to keep everyone on the vehicle safe.
+If an individual is using private transportation to be transported to and from a facility, it is up to the individual/caregiver to make sure that proper measures are in place with the transportation company to keep everyone on the vehicle safe.
 Participants utilizing private transportation companies that are not taking the proper measures to keep them safe may be denied access to a PrimeTime Center facility.